cooperlees/rab/README.md

 A check is a condition that if it fails, RAs will be blocked on internal ports.
 Current checks:

-- Default route on a/all WAN interfaces
+- Default route exists on all WAN interfaces

 ## rab Config